igornikolic/BalCConLOC/README.md

 In the likely case that the TALKS cause a neural stack overload, you will find *the  neural reBalancing ARray* (BAR) right next door.
 Please dump excess core only in the designated areas.
 We wish you a pleasant participation in the collective computing process!

+## How to play with the light
+During BalCCon2k19 you have the following options :
+1 Come to the LOC desk, use the controller GIU
+1 Use the WEB GUI : http://192.168.1.105:9999/
+1 Use ledcat tool.
+Come ask for the login credentials, ssh into the controller, upload your program that generates RGB values to standard output, choose the protocol and geometry (see below) and run: $yourProgram | ./ledcat --geometry 90 artnet -b --universe 1

 ## Lights plan and DMX setup